 - Biosimilar versions of Eylea and Lucentis are forecast to launch within the next five years.
 What is the likely impact of these therapies on current and emerging VEGF inhibitors?

 - A substantial unmet need in wet AMD exists for therapies with longer dosing intervals than those offered by current therapies.
 To what extent are late-phase therapies such as Roche’s ranibizumab port delivery system and faricimab expected to capitalize on this unmet need?

-- With the anticipated approval of Apellis’s pegcetacoplan as the first drug for GA, how likely is it to be incorporated into clinical practice?
+- With the anticipated approval of Apellis’s pegcetacoplan and IVERIC bio's Zimura as the first drugs for GA, how likely will these complement inhibitors be incorporated into clinical practice?

 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.